Accounting (Master of Commerce)

 Requirements for the specialisation

-The following information is for students who commenced study or transferred into the Master of Commerce in 2012 or 2013 or students who commenced study in 2011 and wish to follow these requirements for a specialisation.
+The following information is for students who commenced study or transferred into the Master of Commerce from 2012 or students who commenced study in 2011 and wish to follow these requirements for a specialisation.
 All other students should refer to the information set out below under 'Information for pre-2012 continuing students'.

 To be awarded a specialisation in Accounting students complete five units of study (30 credit points), comprising:

 (i) one foundational unit of study (six credit points), as follows:

 (ii) four elective units of study (24 credit points), selected from the following unit options:

 - ACCT6010 Advanced Financial Reporting